h-pal/Stock-Prices-Trend-Prediction/README.md

 ## Project done for the course of B.Sc.(H.) Computer Science at University of Delhi - Department of Computer Science
 # Data
-We used NIFTY SHARES DATASET TILL JUNE 30TH, 2020 from [here](https://www.kaggle.com/rohanrao/nifty50-stock-market-data?select=INDUSINDBK.csv)
+We used Nifty shares dataset till June 30th, 2020 from [here](https://www.kaggle.com/rohanrao/nifty50-stock-market-data?select=INDUSINDBK.csv)

 # Requirements
 Python 3.7